Reintroduction of the Nubian ibex in Lebanon

 Until the mid-nineteenth century, when habitat destruction and hunting caused its progressive extinction, the Nubian ibex (also known by its scientific name, Capra nubiana) inhabited the mountains of Lebanon.
 A team of Lebanese and Italian technicians and researchers is working to reintroduce the species into the Shouf Biosphere Reserve, its original habitat.

 The first phase of a long-term cooperation programme between Istituto Oikos and the Shouf Biosphere Reserve (Lebanon) began on the 13th of October 2017.
-The objective of the initiative, initially supported by the Beirut headquarters of the Italian Agency for Development and Cooperation, and later by the MAVA Foundation and the Mohammed bin Zayed Foundation, is very clear: reintroduce the Nubian ibex (Capra nubiana F. Cuvier, 1825, a species globally classified as "vulnerable" to extinction), in the mountains of Lebanon from which it disappeared almost two centuries ago.
+The objective of the initiative, initially supported by the Beirut headquarters of the Italian Agency for Development and Cooperation, and later by the MAVA Foundation, the Mohammed bin Zayed Foundation and the Prince Bernhard Nature Fund, is very clear: reintroduce the Nubian ibex (Capra nubiana F. Cuvier, 1825, a species globally classified as "vulnerable" to extinction), in the mountains of Lebanon from which it disappeared almost two centuries ago.

 On that day in 2017, twelve specimens of the Nubian ibex, the founding fathers of the future Lebanese population, were transferred from a vast fenced area located within the Wadi Rum (Jordan) protected area to an equally large fenced area located on the eastern edge of the Shouf Biosphere Reserve in Lebanon.
 In the following months, the animals were intensively monitored using photo traps to verify the degree of adaptation to the new living environment and their state of health.
 Still now, twice a month, an operator of the Shouf Reserve collects data and images from the area where the animals are contained, verifying births and the status of the nucleus.
 After three reproductive seasons since their arrival in the country of the cedars, today there are nineteen ibexes and with no doubt they seem adapted to the habitat of the Lebanese mountains.